Cross-paper relevance

 CommitteeRole

-Public Accounts Committee (PAC)Examines accounts and CAG reports; 22 members (15 Lok Sabha + 7 Rajya Sabha); chaired by Leader of Opposition
+Public Accounts Committee (PAC)Examines accounts and CAG reports; 22 members (15 Lok Sabha + 7 Rajya Sabha); chaired by a member of the Opposition (convention since 1967 — not a constitutional requirement)

 Committee on Public Undertakings (COPU)Examines reports on public sector undertakings; 22 members

-Estimates CommitteeWorks on budget estimates — separate from CAG audit function
+Estimates CommitteeWorks on budget estimates — separate from CAG audit function; chaired by a ruling party member

 Recent Developments (2024–2026)